ipfs/distributed-wikipedia-mirror/README.md

 ```

 ### Step 4: Add the data to IPFS
-Add all the data the node using `ipfs add`.
+Add all the data to your node using `ipfs add`.
 Use the following command, replacing `$unpacked_wiki` with the path to the unpacked ZIM snapshot that you created in Step 2. **Don't share the hash yet.**

 ```sh
 $ ipfs add -w -r --raw-leaves $upacked_wiki